top of page

 PhD with Integrated Study

-As part of the CDT in Natural Language Processing, I am working on smart speakers and privacy.
-I am looking at voice assistants like Amazon Alexa or Google Home in shared spaces (e.g. kitchen, living room) and their impact on our privacy and security.
+As part of the CDT in Natural Language Processing, I am working on smart speakers and their implications for users' privacy.
+I am looking at voice assistants like Amazon Alexa or Google Home in shared spaces (e.g. kitchen, living room), especially when shared with cohabitants or guests.

 UKRI CDT in NLP Award (Funding until 2024)